aws-samples/amazon-lookout-for-vision-serverless-app/README.md

 2. Once deployed, Sign Up via the front end and login.
 3. Start the model trained in Lookout For Vision.

-#### Setup Quicksight Dashboard
 ---------------
-1. To setup QuickSight dashboard for the inference results, subscribe to a standard account via the AWS Console.

-2. Grant permissions to QuickSight to access the S3 bucket that stores the inference results.

-3. Create a dataset by  specifying the manifest.json file uri stored in the same S3 bucket.

-4. Once dataset is imported, you can build visualizations as required and schedule dataset refresh.

-Note: Check output of the CloudFromation stack provisioned previously to identify the bucket and the manifest file URI.
 #### Testing
 ---------------
 **Ensure you have Python>=v3.7 installed before proceeding**